Anxiety and the Higher Purpose of Fear

 It crept in silently at night when all I wanted to do was sleep, dressed in urgent questions that demanded answers.
 "What now?" questions flooded my head at 4 am.
 FEAR showed itself when I looked around and thought: "I should be doing more."
 It quietly sneaked in even when I had a moment to rest, or the thought "I don't have much to do now" stirred up panic inside.

-I remember the first few weeks after we packed up our house and took off on our first leg of this adventure around Australia, six weeks in a tent.
+I remember the first few weeks after we packed up our house and took off on our first leg of our adventure around Australia, six weeks in a tent.
 It was stressful: packing, planning, moving, and storage units.
 Never had I spent six weeks in a tent; dread filled me, mixed with excitement (you see, the same feeling, just a different take).
 I had planned Instagram moments of freedom and feeling liberated from life's norms.

 But instead, I felt... out of sorts.